 Initial listening following the C14 swap was as before ~ I was really getting to like the ESL 63s with the R15 C25 and FS2 bypassed ~ The bass appeared deeper ~ probably due to the series resistance giving effective current drive but more importantly the response to transients was so much better ~ Then once again the persistent fault came back

-But this time on the other speaker so it looked like one of the C14 capacitors was to blame ~ I was relieved but also very annoyed that it had taken 3 expensive returns to QUAD ~ IAG since new and then a further 7 months to find a faulty capacitor that perhaps need not have been fitted
+But this time on the other speaker so it looked like the black patch C14 capacitor was to blame ~ I was relieved but also very annoyed that it had taken 3 expensive returns to QUAD and IAG and then a further 7 months to find a faulty capacitor that perhaps need not have been fitted anyhow

 I was so annoyed that I took the only action an enraged Englishman could take ~ I sat down and wrote a letter ~ enclosing the two C14 capacitors hoping that at least I would get an apology from IAG service department and that they would test them and review their use in the QUAD ESL63 Loudspeaker